lukkiddd/lukkiddd.github.io/_notes/Public/The Youtube video recommendation system 2010.md

 ### Results

-They run an experiment as followed.
+They run an experiment as follows.

 **Period**: 21 days